 The alumni feature presents the work of Cultural Studies alum Alexandra Holien, who seeks to create feminist disruptions of the tech industry through her role as Sponsorship and Engagement Manager at Ada Developers Academy.

 As always, you can learn more about what students, faculty, and alumni are doing on the IAS News Blog.
-To keep up to date on IAS events open to the campus and the public, you can also subscribe to a weekly digest of upcoming events here.
+To keep up to date on IAS events open to the campus and the public, including the GWSS Launch Event on October 26, you can also subscribe to a weekly digest of upcoming events here.
 If you are an IAS alum, discover ways to connect and get involved by visiting our alumni page online.

-Past issues of Intersections are available in the upper right sidebar of this page.
+Past issues of Intersections are accessible from the right sidebar here.